early head start education

 Early Head Start teaching staff work in partnership with parents to plan, implement and evaluate the educational experiences provided for children and families.
 Parents are encouraged to participate in all aspects of the educational program, from volunteering in the classroom to planning parent and family events.

 Teachers in Early Head Start classrooms must meet rigorous educational requirements and maintain a commitment to ongoing professional development.
 Teaching staff must hold, at minimum, a Child Development Associate Credential with an Infant/Toddler endorsement and must demonstrate the ability to provide infants and toddlers with responsive, nurturing care within a stimulating environment.

 The setting for early care and education is critical in stimulating and supporting children’s skill development and well-being.
-Early Head Start Mobile’s infant/toddler environments are carefully designed to ensure children’s health and safety, and offer infants and toddlers appropriate and important developmental challenges.
+Early Head Start’s infant/toddler environments are carefully designed to ensure children’s health and safety, and offer infants and toddlers appropriate and important developmental challenges.